antimof/UxPlay/README.md

 # ChangeLog
+1.38 2021-10-8     Add -as _audiosink_ option to allow user to choose the  GStreamer audiosink.

 1.37 2021-09-29    Append "@hostname" to AirPlay Server name, where "hostname" is the name of the
                    server running uxplay (reworked change in 1.36).